wireapp/brand/text/glossary/index.md

 {: #thumbnail} ~~thumbnail~~ → [avatar](#avatar)
 : Deprecated term for user profile picture (icon).

+{: #typing-indicator} typing indicator
+: When a user is currently entering new text in a conversation, a pencil icon appears below the conversation and shows the name of the person that is typing.

+{: #unarchive} unarchive
+: Un-archiving a conversation removes it from the [archive](#archive) and restores it to the conversation list.

 {: #unmute} unmute
 : Re-enable notifications in a conversation (formerly “notify”).